Florida red-bellied cooter: Description

-The Florida redbelly can be distinguished from other similar turtles by its distinctive red-tinged plastron (belly) and two cusps (like teeth) on its upper beak.
-Like most Pseudemys turtles, this species is a fairly large river turtle.
-Carapace length in mature turtles can range from 20.3 to 37.5 cm.
+The Florida red-bellied cooter can be distinguished from other similar turtles by its distinctive red-tinged plastron (belly) and two cusps (like teeth) on its upper beak.
+Like most turtles of the genus Pseudemys, this species is a fairly large river turtle.
+Straight-line carapace length in mature turtles can range from 20.3 to 37.5 cm.
 Females, which average 30.5 cm in carapace length and weigh 4 kg, are noticeably larger than males, which are around 25 cm and 1.8 kg in mass.

 Export

-Florida redbellies are commonly exported for consumption and the pet trade, with about 50% wild caught individuals and 50% captive bred.
+The Florida red-bellied cooter is commonly exported for consumption and the pet trade, with about 50% wild caught individuals and 50% captive bred.

 Most of US export statistics (as collected by the World Chelonian Trust in 2002–2005) simply describe exported turtles by the genus, Pseudemys, without identifying the species.
 They are exported by the million, and are mostly farm-raised.